open-pioneer/trails-openlayers-base-packages/.changeset/rotten-times-end.md

 **Breaking**: Internal layers are no longer returned from getters such as `getItems()` or `getRecursiveLayers()` by default.

-A new option `includeInternalLayers` has been implemented opt-in into internal layers.
+A new option `includeInternalLayers` has been implemented to opt-in into internal layers.
 By default, internal layers are not returned by functions like `getItems()` or `getRecursiveLayers()`.
 If internal layer should be returned this must be specified explicitly with the `includeInternalLayers` option.